rks101/isdp/README.md

 One of the goals of the Information System is to protect the CIA (confidentiality, integrity, and availability) and constrain DAD (disclosure, alteration, and denial).

+Confidentiality is related to Privacy.
+Another acronym PAIN (Privacy, Availability, Integrity, Non-repudiation) refers to information systems trying to manage pain.

 ----

 ## OSINT